osherjacobs/LabWork_Findings/on-assumed-breach.md

 # On Assumed Breach

 A tendency I've noticed in discussions around post-compromise research: the finding is often declared invalid unless the full attack path from low-privileged initial access all the way to total compromise is shown in a single, contiguous demonstration.
-As if somehow that means there are no realistic paths to admin other than being handed credentials through authorized means.
+As if that somehow proves there are no realistic paths to admin other than being handed credentials through authorized means.

 Assumed breach is a methodology, not an oversight.
 It deliberately begins after elevated access has been achieved — because that is exactly the phase real intrusions enter once prevention has failed.
 The relevant questions are operational: What telemetry is actually generated?
 How fast can it be correlated?
 How much time does the defender realistically have?

 These are not academic questions.
 They determine whether a breach is contained or becomes catastrophic.

 There is a school of thought that treats post-compromise research as incomplete or irrelevant unless it also demonstrates the entire kill chain from low privileges.
-That position is understandable but flawed.
-It conflates initial access problems with post-compromise reality and ignores the many legitimate ways elevated access is routinely obtained in real environments.
+That position is both disputable and refutable.

+It is disputable because the premise is false: elevated access in real environments is not a rare theoretical edge case.
+It is a documented, recurring outcome of lateral movement, token theft, delegation abuse, and misconfigured service accounts.
+Attackers do not need to be handed credentials.
+They need time and one weak link — both of which exist in most enterprises.
+The starting condition is not invented.
+It is observed.

+It is refutable because even if the premise were granted, the conclusion does not follow.
+Assumed breach does not claim prevention always fails.
+It models what happens when it fails — which it does, reliably, against determined attackers.
+A methodology that stress-tests post-compromise detection is not invalidated by the existence of perimeter controls.
+It is made more necessary by their limitations.

+Dismissing post-compromise research because the full kill chain wasn't demonstrated is like rejecting a medical study on heart attack treatment because the researchers didn't study how the patient developed atherosclerosis in the first place.
+The argument sounds technical.
+It isn't.
+It is a demand for infinite regression dressed up as rigor.

-Furthermore, the irony is clear: detailing a full, novel execution chain from initial entry to Domain Admin on a public forum would be labeled irresponsible disclosure by the very people making the aforementioned objection of incompleteness / irrelevance.
-Yet starting the demonstration at the post-elevation phase is labeled incomplete.
-It is a rhetorical trap that serves only to keep the detection gap unaddressed.
+Furthermore, the irony is clear: publishing a full, novel execution chain from initial access to Domain Admin on a public forum would be labeled irresponsible disclosure by the very same people calling post-elevation research "incomplete."
+It is a rhetorical trap designed to keep the real detection gap unaddressed.

 The reflex to invalidate these findings because "the full path wasn't shown" is a major contributing factor to why breaches continue to succeed at scale.
 It allows organizations to avoid confronting what actually happens once elevated context is reached — which occurs routinely through lateral movement, delegation, token theft, and misconfigurations.